Indian women lawmakers face abuse as global online violence rises

-NEW DELHI/DAVOS, Switzerland, Jan 23 (Thomson Reuters Foundation) - N early 100 Indian women politicians faced abuse, including rape and death threats, on social media during elections last year, with researchers on Thursday raising concerns over rising online violence against women globally.
+NEW DELHI/DAVOS, Switzerland (Thomson Reuters Foundation) - Nearly 100 Indian women politicians faced abuse, including rape and death threats, on social media during elections last year, with researchers on Thursday raising concerns over rising online violence against women globally.

 A study by Amnesty International India said 95 female politicians received nearly 1 million hateful mentions on Twitter between March and May, one in five of which was sexist or misogynistic.
 In all, there were 724 women candidates.